vsivsi/mongotiles/README.md

 Q: What the heck does that mean?

-A: With this installed, you can use MongoDBs built-in GridFS file store to read/write map image tiles from/to other tilelive.js sources/sinks (mbtiles, Mapnik, TileJSON, S3, etc.)
+A: With this installed, you can use MongoDB's built-in GridFS file store to read/write map image tiles from/to other tilelive.js sources/sinks (mbtiles, Mapnik, TileJSON, S3, etc.)

 Q: Come again?